rnag/shuuten/README.md

 <!--intro-start-->

-**Shuuten** sends structured Slack and Email alerts when your Python automations fail – especially in AWS Lambda and ECS – with minimal setup and zero dependencies.
+**Shuuten sends structured Slack and email alerts** when your Python automations fail — especially in AWS Lambda and ECS — with minimal setup and zero dependencies.

-> *終点 (Shūten) means "final stop" in Japanese — the point where a workflow ends and signals that something needs attention.*
+*終点 (Shūten) means "final stop" in Japanese — the point where a workflow ends and signals that something needs attention.*

 📖 [Documentation](https://shuuten.ritviknag.com) · ⭐ [Star on GitHub](https://github.com/rnag/shuuten)

----

-### Quick example (AWS Lambda)
+### Quick start (AWS Lambda)

 ```python
 import shuuten